-Currently available impact data indicate that when MO SW-PBS is implemented with fidelity over multiple years, students experience decreased office discipline referrals and dropouts, and increased attendance, improved academic achievement and increased placement in least restrictive environments (LRE).
+Currently available impact data indicate that when MO SW-PBS is implemented with fidelity over multiple years, students experience decreased office discipline referrals, lower dropout rates, increased attendance, and improved academic achievement.
 Evaluation of this initiative is a process that needs to be replicated each year.
 We are pleased with the increasing evidence of positive outcomes presented in this report and will strive to continually demonstrate annual improvement.

 The ultimate goal of MO SW-PBS is to help schools establish a process guided by research (McIntosh, McKay, Hume, Doolittle, Vincent, Horner, & Irvin, 2011) for continuous regeneration, leading to all students graduating with college and/or career ready skills.
 Recent national publications emphasize the critical importance of implementing high school programs that focus on improving students' social and behavioral skills (Dynarski, Clarke, Cobb, Finn, Rumberger & Smink, 2008; National High School Center, 2010).
 Research also continues to uphold the viability of SW-PBS as an effective means to achieve these goals, including the importance of intervening well before high school to best impact these outcomes (McIntosh, Flannery, Sugai, Braun, & Cochrane, 2008).
-As such, we will monitor our progress from preschool through high school to assure we are providing the highest quality training and support across all developmental stages.
-We look forward to serving Missouri schools, thereby helping Missouri progress toward becoming one of the top 10 states in educational performance by 2020.
+As such, we will monitor our progress from preschool through high school to ensure we are providing the highest quality training and support across all developmental stages.